 First, RPM, if you didn’t know, stands for Revolutions Per Minute.
-Basically, it’s how many times in a minute that the burrs rotate.
+Basically, it’s how many times in a minute the burrs rotate.
 This can be good and bad, as there are pros and cons of each.

 The Low Speed Grinder

 Low speed or high RPM grinders are usually lower cost grinders in the $200 or less range.
 They have lower RPMs for a couple of reasons.
 Usually they have smaller motors, and use gear reduction to step down to the smaller RPM.
-They also usually have smaller burrs and most are conical shaped.
+They also usually have smaller burrs, and most are conical shaped.
 The lower RPM grinders usually have less heat buildup.
-With the gear reduction system, there is likely more of a chance of static buildup.
+With the gear reduction system, however, there is likely more of a chance of static buildup.
 And with the smaller burr set, consistency is not usually ideal for espresso machines.
 Examples of these would be the Baratza Maestro, Virtuoso, and Capresso Infinity.

 These machines work well with pressurized baskets, or for brew processes that don’t require consistent grinds, like French press, drip, etc.